Nabhani dynasty: Rule

+Bani Nabhan were one of the Arab tribes of the interior with an ascribed Azdi origin.
+After the collapse of the Makramid dynasty, the Buyids appointed the Bani Nabhan as the governors of Sohar.
+The Nabhanids retained their power under the transition to Seljuk rule, and emerged as sovereign rulers after the waning of the Seljuk state.
+They eventually came to control cities in the interior such as Nizwa and Rustaq, but these were won back by the Ibadi Imamate.

 The best quality frankincense, a valuable product in the Middle Ages, comes from Dhofar in the interior of southern Oman.

 The Banu Nabhan controlled the trade in frankincense on the overland route via Sohar to the Yabrin oasis, and then north to Bahrain, Baghdad and Damascus.

 Muhammed al-Fallah of the Banu Nabhan emerged as a powerful leader in 1151 and had taken control by 1154.